Humanitariansai/Humanitarians-AI-Google-AdWords/Lyrical_Literacy/README.md

 ## Campaign Overview

 This folder contains the Google AdWords campaign materials for Humanitarians AI's "Lyrical Literacy" program.
 The campaign aims to promote our pioneering initiative that harnesses artificial intelligence to enhance cognitive and language development through music, with a primary focus on communicating the substantial cognitive benefits of this approach.
-All campaign activities strictly adhere to Google Ad Grants policies and exclusively promote mission-based educational activities with no commercial or unrelated services.
+All campaign activities strictly adhere to Google Ad Grants policies and exclusively promote mission-based educational activities.

 ## Campaign Rationale